rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

   on a dev environment, and execute the application elsewhere.

-The library is quite new and currently known issues include: mobile/WASM support and the need to pre-define events&states.
+The library is quite new and currently known issues include: mobile/WASM support and the need to pre-define events & states.

 [dexterous_developer]: https://github.com/lee-orr/dexterous_developer
 [@lee-orr]: https://github.com/lee-orr